 With the skill gap determined, list the training activities the learner should complete to acquire the necessary knowledge and skills.

 Don’t count on your mentor to simply guess if the trainee has mastered all the training.
 Create a defined set of assessments to determine what the trainee knows and/or can do.

-Check out the Convergence Mobile app, which is useful for in-the-field assessments of job skills (skill demonstrations and evaluations).
+Check out the Vector Mobile app, which is useful for in-the-field assessments of job skills (skill demonstrations and evaluations).

 Once you’ve identified the list of training activities and the appropriate assessments, print out a list and then have all three members of the team read, review, discuss, and sign the list.
 This training plan becomes an official agreement between all members.